danjulio/lepton/ESP32/tCam-Mini/readme.md

 ### Building with dev boards
 I found the [TTGO T7 V1.4](http://www.lilygo.cn/prod_view.aspx?TypeId=50033&Id=978&FId=t3:50033:3) ESP32 WROVER based development board long after I started this project but it's a good way, along with a [Lepton Breakout](https://store.groupgets.com/products/purethermal-breakout-board) from Group Gets, to even more easily build a tCam-Mini without having to make and load a PCB.
 The PSRAM is already part of the WROVER module simplifying the build considerably.

+You can use other ESP32 development boards, just make sure they have a 4 or 8 MB PSRAM (WROVER-based).

 ![ttgo based design](pictures/ttgo_version_side.png)